rastogin-rp/rastogin-rp/README.md

 ### Hello there, found my work account, aye? 👋

-- 🔭 Well, great!
-Nothing fancy, here though, checkout my personal account ([@neelrast](https://github.com/neelrast)) of OSS projects.
+- 🔭  It's nice to meet you!
+But there's nothing fancy here.
+Instead, checkout my personal account ([@neelrast](https://github.com/neelrast)) for all of my OSS projects.